-SBT of age 3 and more are distributed so widely in the area between off New Zealand and off Cape that means a fraction of the whole stock is the subject of the aerial survey in the Great Australian Bight and Taiwanese and Japanese longliners.
+SBT of age three and more are distributed so widely in the area between off New Zealand and off Cape that means a fraction of the whole stock is the subject of the aerial survey in the Great Australian Bight and longliners in Taiwan and Japan.
 SBT of age-1 is thought to be distributed in the coastal area of Western Australia (Itoh and Sakai 2009b).
 A recruitment index derived from SBT age-1 in Western Australia by any measure (not restricting trolling catch) has a potential that represents whole the stock at an age.

-There are advantages of the trolling survey compared to the acoustic survey and the aerial survey, which could be complementary with other methods.
-Species identification and size of SBT are certain data which were actually measured in the trolling survey.
+There are advantages of the trolling survey compared to the acoustic survey and the aerial survey, which is complementary with other methods.
+Species identification and size of SBT are definite data which were actually measured in the trolling survey.
 The trolling survey is a robust research against wind, wave and swell.
-There were few days that suspended the research during the cruise due to rough sea condition in seven years.
+There were few days that suspended the research during the cruise due to rough sea condition in eight years.
 We did not find a tendency that SBT were less caught in rough sea condition.

-The results obtained from the piston-line trolling survey and trolling data in the acoustic survey show that the SBT recruitment level of the 1999-2001 year classes are low, those of the 2002 and 2004 year classes are as the similar level of the 1995-1998 year classes, and those of the 2005-2010 year classes are high.
-It is consistent with the assessment of SBT stock status in CCSBT that the 1999-2001 year classes are low level derived from various fishery data and scientific researches (Anon., 2006).
-For the subsequent year classes, aerial survey index and fishery data from longline in Japan and New Zealand suggests that the 2002 and 2009 year classes are in relatively high level, which also consistent with trend of the trolling index.
-Information of the year classes after 2010 has not been obtained from other sources.
+The results obtained from the piston-line trolling survey and trolling data in the acoustic survey show that the SBT recruitment level of the 1999-2001 year classes are low, those of the 2002 and 2004 year classes are as the similar level of the 1995-1998 year classes, and those of the 2005-2010 and 2012 year classes are high, though the 2011 year class is low as the 2002 and 2004 year classes.
+The trolling index is consistent with the assessment of SBT stock status in CCSBT that the 1999-2001 year classes are low level derived from various fishery data and scientific researches (Anon., 2006).